ACS-Analysts/training-containers/README.md

 This is an ongoing series.

+## Using the sandbox
+Some of the training modules use a sandbox VM to simulate a second machine on the network.
+There's no reason you couldn't run all the tutorial modules in the VM though if you'd prefer.
+The sandbox contains all the prerequisite software needed for the demo.
+For more information, please read [Playing in the Sandbox](playing_in_the_sandbox.md).

 ## Prerequisites
+If you'd like to run the training modules on your local machine you'll need to install some software.
 This demo assumes you are running on a Linux box.
 However, this demo should work just fine on Mac or Windows once the software is installed.
-Please install the following software prior to beginning this demo:
+Please install the following software prior to beginning this
+demo:

 * [Docker CE](https://docs.docker.com/install/) or [Docker Desktop](https://www.docker.com/products/docker-desktop) (v19.0)
 * [packer](https://packer.io/downloads.html) (v1.4.4)